-If the vehicle you are installing this on has a 48-RE transmission skip this step.
-You must tap the Black w/ White stripe wire at either the PRNDL switch (3 pin connector) on the driver's side of the transmission (center wire), or at the PCM (behind the air box on the passenger side firewall, gray connector) pin 24.
-Run the purple wire from the Commander module to the wire.
+If the vehicle is not a California emission, skip this step.
+You must tap the Black w/ White stripe wire at either the PRNDL switch (3 pin connector) on the driver's side of the transmission (center wire), or at the PCM (behind the air box on the passenger side firewall, grey connector) in 24.
+Run the purple wire from the Co-Pilot module to the wire.
 Solder the purple wire to this PRNDL wire.
 Protect this connection.